Cluedrew/iron-space/README.md

 are similar.
 However I've never actually done audio before so this is new territory for me, I only know some therory.

-### GameObject Hierarcy ###
+### GameObject Class ###
 There is a GameObject class that implements the code for a thing in the game.
-However the actual game objects don't inherite directly from that, instead there are some intermetiate classes.
+In the game means actually part of the game, things that move around in the world as well as the gui.

+The main thing the GameObject consists of its transform (its location in the world) and a set of components that create the rest of the components.

+GameObjects should not be deleted directly, instead they que themselves up to be deleted at the end of the update frame.
+This way they can destroy themselves and it should prevent some conflicts.

+##### Hierarcy
+Sub-classes of GameObject implement what components are wired into the object.
+The actual behaviour should come from the components themselves.

+Right now I have two types of Sub-GameObjects:
 + *MapObject* is used to repersent object that appear on the map.
 Which also means in the world, so they interact with the physics engine.
+Has AI, graphical and physics components.
 + *GuiObject* is used for items that appear on the screen as part of the interface.
+Has AI and graphical.

+The other way is just creating slots and filling in the needed ones.

 I know deep class hierarcies can cause problems, but I think 2 deep is not enough to cause the fragility issues of deep hierarcies while allowing me some